xeo545x39/Cake-AI/README.md

 ![H2A72mBnIoo](https://github.com/xeo545x39/cake-ai/assets/10615919/521ec5e2-d1f9-409a-8f6e-30066bd61fa5)

-A demo project for system architecture desing and development
+A demo project for system architecture design and development

 The purpose of project is just to show some approach for system design, development and give some examples.